How to get a background check?

 VISITATION INSTRUCTIONS FOR THE LUBBOCK COUNTY DETENTION CENTER

-The following are instructions to new visitations procedures.
-You can register via a smartphone, computer, or lobby kiosk at the facility.
+The following are instructions for those new to visitation with SMART Communication at Lubbock County.
+You can register via a smartphone, computer, or kiosk at the facility.

 You do NOT have to be at the facility to complete the process.